John Yarmuth: Television

 In 2003, Yarmuth and former WHAS-AM radio talk show host John Ziegler debated political issues on the weekly WAVE program Yarmuth & Ziegler, with Yarmuth taking the liberal side and Ziegler the conservative side.
 On a successor program, Hot Button, which ran from September 2004 to December 2005, he faced off with conservative Jim Milliman.

 Yarmuth appeared on the March 8, 2007, episode of The Colbert Report in the show's "Better Know a District" series.
 In a parody of Yarmuth's former Yarmuth & Ziegler debate series, host Stephen Colbert prodded Yarmuth into a point/counterpoint style debate.
 After agreeing to the "debate", Colbert forced Yarmuth to defend the shredding of kittens in wood chippers, which Yarmuth gamely proceeded to do.
 Colbert called Yarmuth a real-life Bruce Wayne, and presented him with a framed print of his congressional photo with a Batman mask photoshopped over his face.

 Personal life

 Yarmuth has served on many boards, including the Bingham Child Guidance Center and Kentucky Country Day School.
 He is Kentucky's first Jewish congressman.
-Yarmuth and his wife, Cathy Yarmuth, have one son, Aaron, who is a graduate of Kentucky Country Day.
-Aaron was the owner of the Louisville Eccentric Observer, and along with a group of local investors purchased the publication in 2012.
+Yarmuth and his wife, Cathy Yarmuth, have one son, Aaron, who was the owner of the Louisville Eccentric Observer, as he among a group of local investors purchased the publication in 2012.
 In May 2021 it was sold to the Euclid Media Group.